BrianHan113/IoT-HomeAutomation-ESP32/README.md

 # IoT-HomeAutomation-ESP32

-IoT Home Automation system using ESP32s to control various peripherals.
+IoT Home Automation system using ESP32s to control various peripherals, developed with help and under supervision of .
 This project comes with pre-made examples of peripherals, but the esp32-Receiver-Firmware can be flashed and modified on any ESP32 for any custom functionality you want.

 Summary of features:
 * Detection and pairing with powered ESPs that have the receiver firmware programmed